Riyaz6121/Riyaz6121/README.md

 ### Imbuity (Dec 2021 – Dec 2022)

 #### Digital Marketing Associate (Mar 2022 – Dec 2022)
-- Developed Google slides presentation for marketing reports for clients
-- Performed data entry, cleaning and pivot table analysis using Excel
+- Performed data entry and cleaning, pivot table analysis, and conducted A/B testing on ad performance data from Meta Ads Manager
-- Produced website content for clients by leveraging external sources
+- Developed integrated website and social media content to drive brand awareness and strengthen client market presence in competitive landscapes.
+This includes clients from cyber-security tech, education, construction, law, and charity organizations
+- Managed client and stakeholder expectations by implementing feedback on content strategies and marketing campaigns
+- Created and updated reporting decks for weekly business progress meetings
+- Performed Search Engine Optimization tasks by creating backlinks to client’s website, among other industry frameworks to boost ranking and appearance in Google
-- Posted content on social media to boost client's presence and create brand awareness
+- Website and social media content development to boost presence and public outlook

 #### Digital Marketing Intern (Dec 2021 – Feb 2022)
 - Analyzed ad performance data to calculate key business statistics using Excel